+0.00 Please describe:

+D. Other

-0.00 Please describe: D. Other Please describe: An adequate response cannot fit into this field.
+An adequate response cannot fit into this field.
 Additional description on page 112 of attached document.
 Adjustments applied due to implementation of 1115.
-Majority of service expenditures and admin remaining while enrollment substantially reduced. gove are u trend costs quired, when State Plan services were purchased through a sole source procurement with a ernmental entity.
+Majority of service expenditures and admin remaining while enrollment substantially reduced.

+iii.
+[Required, when State Plan services were purchased through a sole source procurement with a governmental entity.
 No other State administrative adjustment is allowed.]
-If cost increase trends unknown and in the future, the State must use the lower of: Actual State administration costs ded forward at the State historical administration trend rate or Actual State administration is trended forward at the State Plan services trend rate. see document both trend rates and indicate which trend rate was used. Α. Actual State Administration costs trended forward at the State historical administration trend rate.
-Please indicate the years on which the rates are based: base years 2013-2018 In addition, please indicate the mathematical method used (multiple regression, linear regression, chi-square, least squares, exponential smoothing, etc.).
+If cost increase trends are unknown and in the future, the State must use the lower of: Actual State administration costs trended forward at the State historical administration trend rate or Actual State administration costs trended forward at the State Plan services trend rate.

+Please document both trend rates and indicate which trend rate was used.

+A. Actual State Administration costs trended forward at the State historical administration trend rate.

+Please indicate the years on which the rates are based: base years

+In addition, please indicate the mathematical method used (multiple regression, linear regression, chi-square, least squares, exponential smoothing, etc.).
 Finally, please note and explain if the States cost increase calculation includes more factors than a price increase.

 Declining PMPM trends have been observed on admin data.
 Membership growth for lower cost populations are likely contributing to this PMPM decline.
 Given the population has reached a steady state, admin trends are anticipated to increase prospectively.
 The admin costs have been projected using a 2% annualized administrative trend factor.
-D Actual State Administration costs transled forward at the State Dian Service Translates

 Actual State Administration costs trended forward at the State Plan Service Trend rate.

-Please indicate the State Plan Service trend rate from Section D.I.J.a. above 4.80
+Please indicate the State Plan Service trend rate from Section D.I.J.a. above

 - J. Appendix D4 Conversion or Renewal Waiver Cost Projection and Adjustments.
 (4 of 5) - d.
 1915(b)(3) Adjustment: The State must document the amount of State Plan Savings that will be used to provide additional 1915(b)(3) services in Section D.I.H.a above.
 The Base Year already includes the actual trend for the State Plan services in the program.
-This adjustment reflects the expected trend in the 1915(b)(3) services between the Base Year and P1 of the waiver and the trend between the beginning of the program (P1) and the end of the program (P2).
-Trend adjustments may be service-specific and expressed as percentage factors. - 1.
-[Required, if the States BY is more than 3 months prior to the beginning of P1 to trend BY to P1] The State is using the actual State historical trend to project past data to the current time period (i.e., trending from 1999 to present).
+This adjustment reflects the expected trend in the 1915(b)(3) services between the Base

+Year and P1 of the waiver and the trend between the beginning of the program (P1) and the end of the program (P2).
+Trend adjustments may be service-specific and expressed as percentage factors.

+1. [Required, if the States BY is more than 3 months prior to the beginning of P1 to trend BY to P1] The State is using the actual State historical trend to project past data to the current time period (i.e., trending from 1999 to present).